President & Owner

 Dr. Sarah Gold: Born in Nuremburg, Germany, Dr. Sarah Gold grew up in Suffern, NY.
 Dr. Gold graduated cum laude from the College of Agriculture and Life Sciences at Cornell University in 2000 with a degree in Animal Science.
 Dr. Gold was then accepted directly into veterinary school at Cornell University and graduated there in 2004.
 She completed a one-year internship at the Alamo Pintado Equine Medical Center in the Santa Ynez Valley in California.
 Upon completion of her internship in 2005, she then joined B.W.
 Furlong & Associates with a special interest in regenerative medicine (stem cell, PRP), lameness, and diagnostic imaging.
 During her time at the practice, she has served as assistant team veterinarian to the United States Eventing Team in numerous national and international competitions, including the 2008 Olympics and 2010 World Equestrian Games.
-More recently, she has developed a strong interest in imaging, and now manages the Equine MRI of New Jersey, as well as the newly opened Advanced Equine Imaging of Wellington.
+Given her experience and strong interest in imaging, she manages both Equine MRI of New Jersey and Advanced Equine Imaging of Wellington.
 She is based in Wellington for most of the winter season.
 Dr. Gold is the medical director of Furlong’s Soundness Center, and is currently enrolled in the Alternative Residency Training program to obtain board certification in Equine Sports Medicine and Rehabilitation.